singhkpratham/geocompr/13-location.md

 Imagine you are starting a chain of bike shops in Germany.
 The stores should be placed in urban areas with as many potential customers as possible.
-Additionally, a hypothetical survey (invented for this chapter not for commercial use!) suggests that single young males (aged 20 to 40) are most likely to buy your products: this is the *target audience*.
+Additionally, a hypothetical survey (invented for this chapter, not for commercial use!) suggests that single young males (aged 20 to 40) are most likely to buy your products: this is the *target audience*.
 You are in the lucky position to have sufficient capital to open a number of shops.
 But where should they be placed?
 Consulting companies (employing geomarketing analysts) would happily charge high rates to answer such questions.